mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1.md

 **Katagiri**: Peace!
 That’s it.
 If you use the usual term: peace.

 But peace is very popular.
 The more something is popular, the more people misunderstand it.
-But if something is not popular, then people are more careful to understand it.
+If something is not popular, then people are more careful to understand it.
 This is the human world. *[He chuckles.]*

 Buddhism is not popular now; that’s why you really struggle, paying attention what Buddhism is, what your life is.
 Being free from existing philosophy, psychology, religion, Western culture – you really pay attention carefully.
 But in the future, probably Buddhism could be popular in the United States.
 At that time, I don’t know, it could be good for you, or not.
 I bet you, anyway. *[Laughter.]* You could see the many people who misunderstand it.